n3cr0Tech/zGame/README.md

 # zGame
 Zappos Challenge game
+Please view code.txt for my actual code
+The zGame.swf is my game that you could run as long as you have flash

 STORY: You are Nelson, the biggest nerd in the school.
 Usually, you can get by